 C.E.W.
 Bean Prize

-Applications for the 2020 CEW Bean Prize are now open.
+About the CEW Bean Prize

 For enquiries or further information, please email email@example.com

 The winning theses for the 2020 CEW Bean Prize for Military History have been selected.
 The independent assessment panel were extremely pleased with the quality of applications received for 2020.
 The Australian Army would like to congratulate the two winners:

 ‘Oh for Places – Green Oases -’: Australian Soldiers and the Environment of the First World War

 This is a beautifully written and thought-provoking thesis, with consistently strong arguments, thorough analysis and insightful conclusions.
 The focus of the thesis is clearly on the history of the Australian Army, and its contribution to that history is substantial.
 This thesis uses 40 diaries held by the Mitchell Library to examine Australian soldiers of the First World War and their reactions and relationship with the environment of the war, largely in Egypt and on the Western Front.
 Heffernan provides a nuanced and sophisticated argument, skirting the difficulties of using diaries with apparent ease.
 While the passages about the squalid streets of Cairo or seeing French countryside from the train for the first time are things that I suspect many researchers skip through impatiently looking for the “good stuff”, Heffernan has taken them and shown a way into the mind-set of the homesick Australian soldier in a way not seen before.